Best TV streaming services in Ireland

 In November 2022, Netflix launched a cheaper, ad-supported plan in selected countries.
 The Netflix Basic with Ads plan is 20-40% less than the current starting price.

 Unskippable, 15-30 second ads are shown before or during certain movies or TV series.
 The plan has yet to launch in Ireland.

 Free trials for Netflix are not currently available but you can sign up to a plan and choose a Basic, Standard or Premium package.
 Prices start from €7.99 a month.

-Now TV is the ‘no strings’ streaming service from Sky.
+NOW is the ‘no strings’ streaming service from Sky.
 You can still watch the same great TV shows, movies and live sport you’d expect from a Sky TV package, but without the monthly contract.

 What’s on Hayu?

 You can get a 7 day free trial of hayu, and after that it’ll cost €5.99 per month.
 Cancel anytime.